AlexJelani/kotlin-todo-api/README.md

 - The first deployment may take several minutes as it builds and pushes the Docker image
 - Environment variables containing sensitive information are marked as sensitive in Terraform
 - Cloud Run automatically scales based on traffic and you only pay for actual usage

+## CI/CD Pipeline Setup

+This project includes GitHub Actions workflows for CI/CD.
+The workflows are currently configured to run only on manual triggers until you complete the setup.

+### Prerequisites for CI/CD

+Before enabling automatic CI/CD pipeline runs, complete these steps:

+1. **Set up GitHub Secrets**:
+   Add these secrets in your GitHub repository settings (Settings > Secrets and variables > Actions):
+   - `GCP_SA_KEY`: JSON key for a Google Cloud service account
+   - `DB_HOST`: Your PostgreSQL host
+   - `DB_PORT`: Your PostgreSQL port
+   - `DB_NAME`: Your database name
+   - `DB_USER`: Your database user
+   - `DB_PASSWORD`: Your database password

+2. **Create a Google Cloud Service Account**:
+   - Go to GCP Console > IAM & Admin > Service Accounts
+   - Create a new service account with these roles:
+     - Cloud Run Admin
+     - Storage Admin
+     - Cloud Build Editor
+     - Service Account User
+   - Create and download a JSON key
+   - Add this JSON key as the `GCP_SA_KEY` secret in GitHub

+3. **Enable Required APIs** in your Google Cloud project:
+   - Cloud Run API
+   - Cloud Build API
+   - Container Registry API

+4. **Enable Automatic Workflow Triggers**:
+   - Once all prerequisites are complete, uncomment the trigger sections in:
+     - `.github/workflows/main.yml`
+     - `.github/workflows/terraform.yml`
+   - Commit and push these changes to enable automatic CI/CD

+### Manual Workflow Execution

+Until automatic triggers are enabled, you can manually run the workflows:
+1. Go to the "Actions" tab in your GitHub repository
+2. Select the workflow you want to run
+3. Click "Run workflow" and select the branch